44 Things NEVER to Do on a Cruise Ship

 Excursions give the chance to do some fun things — like driving a speed boat in Mexico — that you can’t do back home.

 We know that the price tags on port excursions can seem expensive.
-It’s not crazy to spend more than $100 per person for an excursion.
+It’s not crazy to spend more than $100 per person.
 So a family of four may drop close to $500.
 Don’t let the price tag scare you off.
 Excursions are often worth the money and provide you with an opportunity to experience things you’d never get to do on any other vacation.
 Of the cruises we’ve taken, excursions are typically what we remember the most vividly.

 Never forget to wash your hands

 An unfortunate side effect of having thousands of people all on one ship?
 It makes it a perfect place for spreading sickness.
-This is why you often hear about virus outbreaks on cruise ships — and why they were associated with the early days of the pandemic.
-The best way to keep yourself from getting sick is to wash your hands religiously.
+This is why you often hear about virus outbreaks on cruise ships.
+The best way to keep yourself from getting sick is to wash your hands regularly — especially right before you eat.
 As well, ships will have dispensers of hand sanitizer near all the eating areas.

 Never miss the opportunity to get romantic on the balcony